JoelNiklaus/LegalDatasets/finetune/online_terms_of_service/README.md

 validation split contains the 2 (8%) companies *Tumblr* and *Uber*.
 The test split contains the 3 (12%) companies *Weebly*, *Yelp*, *Zynga*.

-There are two configurations present in this dataset.
+There are two tasks possible for this dataset.

 #### Clause Topics